-Quarantine?
-Self-Isolation?
+Self-Quarantine?
+Isolation?
 Social Distancing?
 What They Mean And When To Do Them

 "An individual who doesn't get very sick might still pass the infection along to others, including parents, neighbors, people on the bus," he notes.

 Some of those people, in turn, may end up in the hospital.
-A surge of patients with the virus could fill beds also needed by a broad range of others, such as cancer patients, newborns or car accident victims.
+A surge of patients with the virus could fill beds also needed by a broad range of other people, such as cancer patients, newborns or car accident victims.

-"This is a condition that may not pose a threat to the individual, but a threat to the community," warns Sharfstein.
+"This is a condition that may not pose a threat to the individual but a threat to the community," warns Sharfstein.

-Kaiser Health News (KHN) is a nonprofit news service covering health issues.
-It is an editorially independent program of the Kaiser Family Foundation that is not affiliated with Kaiser Permanente.
+Kaiser Health News is a nonprofit news service covering health issues.
+It is an editorially independent program of the Kaiser Family Foundation and is not affiliated with Kaiser Permanente.